-The former product designer, Virgil Abloh protégé and a finalist for both the LVMH Prize and ANDAM Award, Samuel Ross launched his streetwear menswear label A-Cold-Wall in late 2015, aged 25, turning it into a rapid success with revenues of $1.7 million between 2016 and 2017, and stockists that include Ssense and Barneys New York .
+Named the Fashion Award's 2018 British Emerging Menswear Designer, the Virgil Abloh protégé and a finalist for both the LVMH Prize and ANDAM Award, Samuel Ross first launched his streetwear menswear label A-Cold-Wall in late 2015.
+At age 25, the former product designer grew his fashion business to a revenue of $1.7 million between between 2016 and 2017, partnering with stockists that include Ssense and Barneys New York .

-Ross studied graphic design and illustration at De Montfort University in Leicester and after graduation went into commercial design, balancing his professional work with his own creative output, which spanned experimental film, street art and a streetwear label named 2wnt4 — which he set up with long-time friend Ace Harper.
-During this time, in April 2013, he caught the eye of Off-White founder Virgil Abloh, who hired Ross to work for him as a creative assistant at Off-White as well as at Kanye West ’s Yeezy.
+Ross studied graphic design and illustration at De Montfort University in Leicester and went into commercial design after graduation, balancing his professional work with his own creative output, which spanned experimental film, street art and a streetwear label named 2wnt4 — which he set up with long-time friend Ace Harper.
+During this time, in April 2013, he caught the eye of Louis Vuitton 's creative director Virgil Abloh, who hired Ross to work for him as a creative assistant at Off-White as well as at Kanye West ’s Yeezy.